Common questions about our Factoring service

 What is a Factor?

 As required by the Title Deeds, it is the owners responsibility to ensure that the common parts of their building are maintained to standard.
 The ‘factor’ is there to help owners do this effectively.
-The factor is the agent appointed by the majority of the owners and is delegated responsibility for the upkeep of the common parts of the building.
+The Factor is the agent appointed by the majority of the owners and is delegated responsibility for the repairs and maintenance of the common parts of the building.

 Principally, the factor arranges:

 - agreed ongoing maintenance

 - required repairs